105th Street station

 The 105th Street station was a local station on the demolished IRT Second Avenue Line in Manhattan, New York City.
 It had three tracks and two side platforms.
 The next stop to the north was 111th Street.
 The next stop to the south was 99th Street.
 The station closed on June 11, 1940.
+A station under construction will replace the former station with a block away from here, which is 106th Street.